 Step 9: Open a Business Bank Account

-Keeping your business finances separate from your personal account makes it easy to file taxes and track your company’s income, so it’s worth doing even if you’re running your catering business as a sole proprietorship.
+Keeping your business finances separate from your personal account makes it easy to file taxes and track your company’s income, so it’s worth doing even if you’re running your record label business as a sole proprietorship.
 Opening a business bank account is quite simple, and similar to opening a personal one.
-Most major banks offer business account options, just inquire at your preferred bank to learn about rates and features.
+Most major banks offer accounts tailored for businesses — just inquire at your preferred bank to learn about their rates and features.

 Step 10: Get Business Insurance

 Business insurance is an area that often gets overlooked but is vital to your success as an entrepreneur.
-Insurance protects you from unexpected events that can have a devastating impact on your business, and your life.
+Insurance protects you from unexpected events that can have a devastating impact on your business.

 Here are some types of insurance to consider: